 Flash is a smart idea incubator designed specifically for creative individuals.
 It organizes ideas on the fly, learns over time to make the idea collecting process faster, and proactively helps build on your ideas in context.

-Tendency to take quick notes results disorganized notes and increases retrival difficulty in future idea development.
+Tendency to take quick notes results disorganized notes and increases retrieval difficulty in future idea development.

 Apps on the market have different aims, but neither suits creative individuals well, so they can only hack what they can find.

-The emotionless and discontinuous transition in traditional “tap to add” interaction method doesn't invite creativity.
+The dull and discontinuous transition in traditional “tap to add” interaction method doesn't invite creativity.